petosa/CATSImageDownloader/README.md

 # CATSImageDownloader
-Thumbnail image downloader for Georgia Tech's Center for Accessible Technology in Sign (CATS) SMARTSignDictionary Run the compiled jar like so:
+Thumbnail image downloader for Georgia Tech's Center for Accessible Technology in Sign (CATS) SMARTSignDictionary.
+Run the compiled jar like so:
 `java -jar CATSImageDownloader list-of-queries.txt export-directory`